 The first written account of the miracle of the Seven Sleepers was recorded by Bishop Stephen of Ephesus, around the year 450.
-That account is lost.
+He was the bishop when these events occurred, although his account is now lost.
 The earliest account that survives was recorded by a Syriac bishop, Jacob of Sarugh, around or perhaps a bit after the year 474.

 In the late fifth century and early sixth century, many other writers picked up the story.
 The Monophysite bishop, Zachariah of Mytilene, included it in his Ecclesiastical History sometime around the turn of the sixth century.

-In the early sixth century, the story appears in the writings of Bishop John of Ephesus, Theodosius the Pilgrim, Bishop John of Ephesus, and a Latin deacon named Theodosius.
+In the early sixth century, the story appears in the writings of Bishop John of Ephesus, Theodosius the Pilgrim, and a Latin deacon named Theodosius.
 Gregory of Tours wrote about it.
 In the early seventh century, the story was recorded in the Koran.
 (The Koran is uncertain of the number of men who slept.
 But it says they had a dog with them.)